siyidongfang/swot-ocean-model-intercomparison-project/README.md

 ## How this works
 Interested research groups are invited to provide ocean model data following our data request.

-Our group at IGE (Grenoble, France) will lead the analysis and share the results.
+Our group at IGE (Grenoble, France) and CNES (Toulouse, France) will lead the analysis and share the results.
 All the communications will be orchestrated openly through  GitHub.
 The end result of this effort will be a collective paper involving all contributors.

 ## How to contribute
 If you are interested, please follow these steps: